Home » Repurposed Items » DIY birdbath

 It’s a great idea to keep an eye out for spray paint on clearance.
 I got a great deal on this paint.
 The moss green and aqua seemed like a perfect combination to achieve that patina I fell in love with.

-Lightly misting with another color while holding the spray can a little further away will give you the look of a faded patina.
+Lightly misting with another color while holding the spray can farther away will give you a faded patina look.

 Continue to Experiment with Mixing Colors